Mont-Cenis

 Between France and Italy

-Mont-Cenis has always been a site of great importance.
-Since the Middle Ages, the Mont-Cenis pass has been a very important passageway between France and Italy.
+Mont-Cenis has always been a site of major importance.
+Since the Middle Ages, the Col du Mont-Cenis has been an important passageway between France and Italy.

 From Charlemagne to Napoleon, crowned heads used the pass.
-Sometimes with their court for courtesy visits.
-More often with their armies to go to war.
-Merchants, pilgrims and travelers also took advantage of this passage which leads to Turin and then to Rome.
+Sometimes with their courts on courtesy visits.
+More often, with their armies, to wage war.
+Merchants, pilgrims and travelers also took advantage of this passageway to Turin and Rome.

-The site is also exceptional for its micro-climate, at the limit of the Northern and Southern Alps, which allows a rare flora to develop.
-An Alpine Garden, to be visited free of charge in summer, presents this flora to be discovered while admiring the panorama and the view on the lake.
+The site is also exceptional for its micro-climate, on the border between the northern and southern Alps, which allows a rare flora to thrive.
+An Alpine Garden, open free of charge in summer, presents this flora for you to discover while admiring the panorama and view of the lake.

 A huge lake in the heart of the Alps

 The Mont-Cenis plateau is marked by its superb lake.
-While there has always been a natural lake on the plateau, it was not nearly as impressive as the one today.
-The current body of water is a dam lake.
-The "barrage poids" built between 1962 and 1968 supplies, among other things, the hydroelectric power stations of Villarodin-Bourget.
+Although there has always been a natural lake on the plateau, it was nowhere near as impressive as the one we have today.
+Today's body of water is a dam lake.
+The "barrage poids", built between 1962 and 1968, supplies the Villarodin-Bourget hydroelectric power stations, among others.

-It is possible to walk around the lake (5 hours walk).
-The fluctuations of the lake level allow to reveal some of its secrets.
-At the beginning of June, the lake being very low, one can for example see the old dikes built from 1911 to 1921 by the Italians.
-The Mont-Cenis plateau was indeed Italian until the end of the Second World War.
+It's possible to walk around the lake (allow 5 hours).
+Fluctuating lake levels reveal some of the lake's secrets.
+In early June, when the lake is very low, you can see the old dikes built by the Italians between 1911 and 1921.
+The Mont Cenis plateau was in fact Italian until the end of the Second World War.

 A border zone